just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Refactoring-and-Procedural-Abstraction.rst

     </ul>
     <h3>Debugging</h3>

-    As your programs get larger, you will run across more <b>bugs</b> (errors in your program) and you will have to spend more time <b>debugging</b> the programs to remove the bugs.
-Debugging takes a lot of time in text-based languages like Java because the programmer needs to type in everything exactly in the right case, with the right spelling, and with the right punctuation.
+    As your programs get larger, you will run across more <span class="hover vocab yui-wk-div" data-id="computer bug">bugs</span> (errors in your program) and you will have to spend more time <span class="hover vocab yui-wk-div" data-id="debugging">debugging</span> the programs to remove the <span class="hover vocab yui-wk-div" data-id="computer bug">bugs</span>. <span class="hover vocab yui-wk-div" data-id="computer bug">Debugging</span> takes a lot of time in text-based languages like Java because the programmer needs to type in everything exactly in the right case, with the right spelling, and with the right punctuation.
 App Inventor removes all syntax errors like this because the code is already written for you in the blocks.
 You do not need to type in any of the code.
 However, you can still make other errors that you will need to correct.
 For example, your code might not do what you want it to do.
 This is a runtime or semantic error.

-    Here are some debugging tips:
+    Here are some <span class="hover vocab yui-wk-div" data-id="debugging">debugging</span> tips:
     <ul>
     <li>Pretend you are the computer and step through the program line by line and carefully record what happen to see if you can spot the error.
 This is called <b>tracing</b> the code.</li>
     <li>Put in a <a href="http://ai2.appinventor.mit.edu/reference/components/userinterface.html#Notifier" target="_blank">Notifier</a> block in the UI and then use <b>Notifier.ShowAlert</b> in the blocks to print out the values of different variables to see what they are as you are running the program.
 Or you could print out the values of variables in a label in your UI.</li>